VictorSilva15/rocketshoes/README.md

 Here you will find a shopping cart project.
 Basically We can

-- Add products from the shopping cart
+- Add products to the shopping cart
 - Remove products from the shopping cart
 - Verify the stock to increase and decrease the product's amount
 - Update the products's amount
+- Save the shopping cart state across browser refresh by using `localStorage`

 <br/>